CMPT 250 - Introduction to Computing Science

 CMPT 360 - Discrete Mathematics

 An introduction to formal logical reasoning and mathematical theory in computing science.
-Topics include: fundamental logic, set theory, induction, relations and functions, languages, the principle of inclusion and exclusion, generating functions and recurrence.
+Topics include: fundamental logic, set theory, induction, relations and functions, graphs, the principle of inclusion and exclusion, generating functions and recurrence.

 CMPT 370 - Algorithm Analysis